The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 “Kanna, what did you do?
 What did you do?
 Why are you acting so guilty, girl?
 Why are you hiding from me?”

 The sun rays rained down on her from overhead, but they didn’t brighten her mood.
 Her heart was pounding in her chest.
-She was stooped in the grass, her back pressed against a boulder, her head slightly turned so that she could watch the looming shadow that was approaching her.
+She was stooped in the grass, her back pressed against a boulder, her eyes peeking up so that she could watch the looming shadow that was approaching her.

 Overhead, she could hear her mother snapping a switch from a young tree that had sprouted up near the rocks, and she knew exactly where those splinters would soon end up.